simonmichael/hledger/.github/ISSUE_TEMPLATE/a-wish.md

   Often it's better to discuss and build interest on chat or the mail list first: https://hledger.org/support.html

-- Consider adding:
-  - A draft of command line help
+- Not required, but any of these help to move things forward:
-  - A draft of user manual content and suggested location
+  - A draft of user manual content and suggested location.
+  - A draft of command line help.
   - A small mockup or example of intended output or UI.
+  - Appropriate topic labels, if you have the access level to set those.
+    (If not, feel free to write them in the issue title, eg as a prefix.)